Updated 21 Jan 2025

 Tips from our members

-Now that you’ve bookmarked this handy house sitter checklist, how about a few extra tips from none other than our members themselves?
+Now that you’ve bookmarked this handy house sitter checklist, how about a few extra tips from our members?
 Our community forum is never short of house sitting tips, advice and ideas, so be sure to check it out during your pet sitting adventures.

-- “I ask so many Qs because I don’t want to bother the HO on their time away” - @Manda
+- “I ask so many questions because I don’t want to bother the homeowner on their time away” - @Manda

 - “As a sitter, I usually leave something to say thank you.” - @Globetrotter